Sacha Haskell

 Sacha Haskell (born 30 June 1969) is an association football player who represented New Zealand at international level.

 Haskell (also known as "The Enforcer") made her Football Ferns debut in a 0–1 loss to Bulgaria on 24 August 1997, and finished her international career with 16 caps and 8 goals to her credit including goals against World Cup Winners Germany.

 She also was third ranked junior national representative in tennis and played representative cricket for Auckland and Wellington.

 Haskell was one of the first women to be selected as a member of the special armed force unit of the New Zealand Police, the Armed Offenders Squad (AOS) from 1995 to 1999 and held the rank of detective.
 She featured in the television series The Line of Fire.

+In 2026, Sacha became a candidate for the Opportunity Party in the Tāmaki electorate.